12 BEST COSTA RICA WATERFALLS – The Ultimate Guide

 La Fortuna waterfall

 La Fortuna waterfall is one of the most beautiful waterfalls in Costa Rica.
-The 75 meters (246 feet) high waterfall comes straight out of the jungle and drops down into a bright blue pool.
+The 75-meter (246-foot) high waterfall comes straight out of the jungle and drops down into a bright blue pool.
 To get down to the base of the waterfall, you have to conquer approximately 530 steps.
-The trails are well maintained and there are benches to rest along the way.
-The surrounded area of La Fortuna waterfall is beautiful with tropical rainforest and views on Arenal volcano.
-It’s a great half day trip and you can even take a refreshing dip in the pool of the waterfall.
+The trails are well-maintained and there are benches to rest along the way.
+The surrounding area of La Fortuna waterfall is beautiful with tropical rainforest and views of Arenal volcano.
+It’s a great half-day trip and you can even take a refreshing dip in the pool of the waterfall.

 Book your tour to La Fortuna waterfall here